-We sat down and spoke with Melinda Dixon, a Trainer in the London Academy, about her role in the Getting Back to Business Programme and how she is helping our returners prepare for the world of work once again.
+We sat down and spoke with Melinda Dixon, a trainer in the London Academy, about her role in the Returners Programme and how she is helping the returenrs prepare for the world of work once again.

 My top tip for writing a CV would be to keep it concise: